grepdisc/kindfools/_pages/writeon.md

 ## Upcoming workshops

-RSVP for **The Woven Event** workshop at 6pm Feb 19th at Inspiration Point.
-This will be a single workshop that flows from sharing like in Recovery Stories into writing like in WRITE ON! and then concluding with sharing like in Ground & Sky Poetry Series.
-[Info/Sign-up](
-    /thewovenevent/){: .btn .btn--info}<br>

 RSVP for our **Thursday March 7th** workshop at 1:00pm to 3:30pm at CAO's Masten Resource Center.
 (Facilitator: Hy Carrel)